Our Child-Centered Educational Philosophy

 Mathematical concepts are integral to the curriculum at all age levels.
 Through the manipulation and exploration of a wide range of materials, children gain an understanding of counting and number sense, basic addition and subtraction, sorting, patterning, comparing, sequencing, classifying and estimating.
 Teachers use charts, graphs, books and songs to support the children's math skills.
 Conceptual learning takes place in the context of play through activities such as cooking, counting games, block building and group meetings.
 One of our goals is to help children think mathematically and use language to describe, reason, and predict ideas and solutions.

 Children are naturally curious about the world around them.
 Our program emphasizes “discovery” as a way of gaining information.
-Each week a science specialist visits the classrooms and can accompany the class to the park.
 The children are provided with a variety of materials and experiences that allow them to use the scientific method of asking questions, making observations, forming a hypothesis, experimenting and drawing a conclusion.
 Science concepts include cause and effect, balance, measurement, nature, seasons and weather.
 Through activities such as, cooking, planting, the care of pets, and recycling of materials, children gain respect and a sense of responsibility for their environment.
 Our city children get a real “dose” of nature because Central Park is just across the street.
 Science activities in the park help increase descriptive vocabulary and allow children to gain a better appreciation of their world.

 Preschool gives children their first sense of community outside the home.
 Social Studies learning begins as children make friends and participate in group decision-making in the classroom.